 Brandon Lodriguss joined the Innovation Group as a Project Director with a background in Information Technology.
 Brandon started his career in the Internet industry, working on the technical operations team for a national Internet Service Provider and as an editor and contributor to their customer newsletter.
 He then made the move to the educational environment, working as an IT manager for a large K-12 school district.
 More recently, he has held several positions at The Wharton School, including IT Director for Academic and Research Support.

-Brandon has worked to implement systems such as Wharton’s faculty recruiting system, the departmental website database and associated management tools, as well as large scale research computing infrastructure enhancements and additions.
-He also managed the IT support staff for seven academic departments and several centers.
+Brandon has led a variety of projects on behalf of the Innovation Group, including the design and deployment of Wharton’s immersive Cisco Connected Classroom, and the creation of Business Radio, Wharton’s full time satellite radio station on SiriusXM channel 111.
+Before joining the Innovation Group, he worked to implement systems such as Wharton’s faculty recruiting system, the departmental website database and associated management tools, as well as large scale research computing infrastructure enhancements and additions.
+He also managed the IT support staff for half of Wharton’s academic departments and research centers.
 Outside of Wharton, he takes on the occasional small consulting engagement, and is an active volunteer on the administrative team of a small technology-related social network with over 25,000 users.

 Brandon has developed and conducted training sessions on a number of topics for both faculty members and technical staff, and enjoys bridging the gap between complex technologies and people.